- Home

 Not long after midnight, Senator Robert Kennedy was shot several times by 24-year-old Palestinian Sirhan Sirhan at the Ambassador Hotel in Los Angeles.
 Kennedy was pronounced dead a day later.

 Sirhan confessed to his crime and received a death sentence on 3rd March, 1969.
-However, since the California State Supreme Court invalidated all death sentences in 1972, Sirhan continues to spend the rest of his life in prison and has since said that he believed Kennedy was largely responsible for the oppression of Palestinians.
+Though, since the California State Supreme Court invalidated all death sentences in 1972, Sirhan continues to spend the rest of his life in prison and has since said that he believed Kennedy was largely responsible for the oppression of Palestinians.

 6th June, 1944

-Code-named ‘Operation Neptune’, it was the largest seaborne invasion in history.
-By nightfall on 6th June, the Allies had taken all five Normandy beaches.
+By nightfall on 6th June, the Allies had taken all five Normandy beaches and could begin their advance into France.

 9th June, 68 AD